masaki925/cv/en/readme.md

 Software Engineer with over 13 years of experience:

 - SRE for 5+ years
-  - I built/managed of 100+ servers for 12 billion imp/month
+  - I built/managed 100+ servers for 12 billion imp/month Ad service.
-- Application engineer for 3+ years,
+- Application engineer for 3+ years
-  - I developed whole process of web/mobile app from scratch at the startup, as a CTO
+  - I developed whole process of web/mobile app from scratch at the startup, as a CTO.
-- Data engineer for 5+ years,
+- Data engineer for 5+ years
   - I developed & maintained Data products such as Search, Recommendation using BigQuery, Airflow, Python Flask, Elastic Search.

+Recently, I'm interested in the part of creating value from data.
+I would like to work with companies that have a lot of data, or the ones that collaborate with them to create products for the world.
+I'm also interested in MLOps to create greater impact in that area.

 **Interests**: Machine Learning, NLP, MLOps, Rust, VISA support, relocation support

-**Good for me**: TDD, Agile Manifest, Team Topology
+**Good for me**: TDD, Agile Manifesto, Team Topology

 ## Strength

 - Engineering skills to develop a data product from scratch
-  - Design and implement the data pipeline to the product mainly web application, having flexibility and scalability to adapt the product growth
+  - Design and implement from data pipeline to the product mainly web application, having flexibility and scalability to adapt the product growth.
 - Communication skills to get things done with various layers of people
-  - Detect the suitable solutions from various perspective of infrastructure, front-end, Apps, and also planners, designers, data scientist etc so that I can understand the problem clearly, figuring out wisely.
+  - Using various perspectives of infrastructure, front-end, mobile apps, and also working with planners, designers, data scientists to understand the problem clearly, figuring it out wisely.
 - Leading skills to keep the team and technologies improving
-  - Take the balance of member motivation and the project goal and the market, select the technologies or processes with the TDD, Agile way of working
+  - Take the balance of member motivation and the project goal and the market, select the technologies or processes with the TDD, Agile methodology.

 ## Skills